FlashGenius Logo FlashGenius

 • Remote-proctor availability

-3. Not Verifying NCP-OUSD Exam Time
+3. Not Verifying Exam Duration

 • Fix: Double-check the official duration shown during scheduling and plan your time management accordingly.